COGS18/COGS18.github.io/_build/materials/14-Documentation-Style.md

 Rather, comments should add any additional context and information that helps explain what the code is, how it works, and why it works that way.

-These will all be components of your final project grade.

 #### Clicker Question #1

 What does the following code do?